tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 ## 2. Register resource providers

-You have to register resource providers before your management cluster registration.
+You must register resource providers before registering your management cluster.
 You can do this on Azure Cloud Shell.

 ```powershell
 $providerNamespaces = @(